Francisco Ayala (novelist): University of Madrid

+Writing

 Critics have usually divided Ayala's work in two stages: before and after the Spanish Civil War.

 During his first stage, before the Civil War, Tragicomedia de un hombre sin espíritu (Tragicomedy of a Spiritless Man, 1925) and Historia de un amanecer (A Sunrise Tale, 1926) follow a traditional narrative line.
 With El boxeador y el ángel (The Boxer and the Angel, 1929) and Cazador en el alba (Hunter at Dawn, 1930) he embraced avant-garde prose.
-Both tale collections feature a metaphorical style, stylistically brilliant, with a lack of interest in the anecdotical and a fascination for the modern world.
+Both tale collections feature a metaphorical style, stylistically brilliant, with a lack of interest in the anecdotal and a fascination for the modern world.

 After a long silence, Ayala begun his second stage in exile with El hechizado (The Bewitched, 1944), a tale of a Creole man trying to meet King Charles II of Spain (known as the Bewitched), which became part of Los usurpadores (The Usurpers, 1949), a collection of seven narrations with the common theme of lust for power.
 The story is used here as a reflection on the past, in order to better know the present.
 Ayala gets closer here to Kafka's existential and absurd world, including an implicit critic to the immorality and stupidity of power.

 La cabeza del cordero (The Lamb Head, 1949) is a collection of tales on the Civil War, where he pays more attention to the analysis of passions and human behaviour than to the relation of outside developments.
 Muertes de perro (Dog Deaths, 1958) denounced the situation of a country under a dictatorship, while presenting human degradation in a world with no values.
 El fondo del vaso (The Bottom of the Glass, 1962) complements his previous novel, which is commented by several characters.
 Irony becomes a central resource in this work, though a greater understanding for the human being replaces contempt.